 To finish off the laminate flooring altogether, use a threshold strip to create a neat connection between the other flooring.

-Watch our top tips for laminate flooring
+Watch how to care for laminate flooring

 Here are some useful tips for the maintenance and care of laminate flooring.